 Additionally, when your hair growth cycle is disrupted by things like stress, medication, and drastic life changes, hair loss occurs.

-So many things can trigger a disruption, which is covered in greater details in The Ultimate Hair Growth Guide.
-The guide also covers over 15 things you can do to speed up and optimize hair growth during the anagen phase.
+So many things can trigger a disruption, which is covered in greater detail in The Ultimate Hair Growth Guide.

-This is where eating all the right things and incorporating maximum healthy hair care practices will make all the difference in the world between a rich head of hair and thinning hair.
+This is where eating all the right things and incorporating maximum healthy hair care practices will make a difference between a rich head of hair and thinning hair.

 Every technique you practice should be aimed at restoring and maintaining the natural balance of your hair through all 4 phases.